Azhar-khann/Azhar-khann/README.md

 ## About me

-I'm Azhar, a self-learned full stack engineer deeply entrenched in the world of programming and STEM fields.
+I'm Azhar, a self-learned full stack engineer deeply entrenched in the world of programming.
 The intricacies of the digital universe have always captivated me, and I revel in the exploration of new programming paradigms, algorithms, and the limitless possibilities they unlock.

 - 🌱 I’m currently studying **MIT 6.009 & MIT 6.042**